-That means our biological parents... yes, and also the church community that we grew up in... yes, and those particular people who have been influential in helping us come to faith in the Christ of the Covenants... for sure...
+That may mean our biological parents... and also the church community that we grew up in... and those particular people who have been influential in helping us come to faith in the Christ of the Covenants... father or mother figures for sure...